StrafeNDestroy/Verilog-Game/README.md

 # Verilog-Game
-Creting a game in verilog supported by VGA
+Creating a game in verilog supported by VGA